 Japan's reform processes are usually driven by domestic developments and interests, but international models or perceived best practices do play a role at times.
 Actors interested in reform have frequently appealed to international standards and trends to support their position.
-However, it is often doubtful whether substantial reform is truly enacted or whether Japan follows international standards in only a formal sense, with underlying informal institutional mechanisms changing much more slowly.
+Some of the recent reforms adopted in response to international standards are digitalization and regulatory impact assessment process.

 Japan is actively involved in G-7 and G-20 mechanisms.
-While the country has a lower profile in international and global settings than might be expected in view of its global economic standing, the growing linkages between international economic and political issues have helped the Abe-led government to raise its profile, for instance by chairing the 2019 G-20 summit.
-Japan established an "Osaka Track" framework for free and secure cross-border data flows, created an initiative to tackle marine plastic litter, and has been a prime mover for the G-20 Action Agenda on Adaptation and Resilient Infrastructure relating to global ecological calamities.
+While the country has a lower profile in international and global settings than might be expected in view of its global economic standing, the growing linkages between international economic and political issues have helped the LDP-led government to raise its profile, for instance by chairing the G-20 in 2019, with various initiatives getting underway.
+Like various other nations, Japan committed in 2020 to reaching carbon-neutrality by 2050.
+It remains to be seen, though, how implementation will pan out.
+The Climate Action Tracker, run by an international scientific consortium, rates Japan's current efforts as insufficient.